What is Form 8938? FATCA Filing Requirements for US Expats

 Identifying information

-This is the preliminary section.
-You’ll enter details like your name, SSN (or ITIN), and type of filer, whether an individual or business.
+This is the preliminary section where you’ll enter details like your name, SSN (or ITIN), and type of filer, whether an individual or business.

 Part I. Foreign Deposit and Custodial Accounts Summary

-This is where you’ll enter a summary of your foreign accounts, including the number, type, and value.
+This is where you’ll enter a summary of your foreign accounts, including the quantity, type, and value.

 This same information will appear in more detail in other parts of the form.